 - All outdoor lighting will be either gas or warm white electric light, with illumination not to exceed property lines.
 No commercial lighting or bright white light will be allowed.
-All outdoor lighting must be preapproved by the Town Architect. - All lanterns on the front of the home shall be gas or electric. - "Dark Sky" lighting is preferred.
-Alternative lighting may be considered on a case by case basis with the Town Architect's approval. - Under no circumstances should a light fixture project light or glare onto the street or adjacent property. - Eave flood lights are NOT allowed. - Shields will be required on any eave light and on uplights.
+All outdoor lighting must be pre-approved by the Town Architect. - All lanterns on the front of the home shall be gas or electric. - "Dark Sky" lighting is preferred.
+Alternative lighting may be considered on a case by case basis with the Town Architect's approval. - Under no circumstances should a light fixture project light or glare onto the street or adjacent property. - Eave flood lights are NOT allowed. - Shields will be required on any eave light and on uplights. - Sport courts require box or down lights and will be reviewed on a case-by-case basis to evaluate the impact on neighboring lots.
+View lots will be taken into special consideration.